Tax credit for retaining experienced workers

 grant_card_status|open

-- The corporation must have an establishment in Quebec and operate a business there.
+- The corporation must have an establishment in Quebec and carry on a business there.

-- The corporation must have more than 5,000 paid hours in the taxation year, unless it is in the primary or manufacturing sector.
+- The corporation's paid hours for employees, calculated for the fiscal year, must exceed 5,000 unless it is a primary sector or manufacturing company.

-- The corporation must not be exempt from tax for the fiscal year concerned.
+- The corporation must not be exempt from tax for the relevant fiscal year.

-- The corporation must not be a Crown corporation or wholly controlled subsidiary.
+- The corporation must not be a Crown corporation or a wholly controlled subsidiary of such a corporation.

 grant_eligibility_criteria|who_can_apply